 The Bundeswehr is also not allowed to be used for internal security tasks.
 This means it cannot be used to suppress protests or riots.
 The Bundeswehr is also not allowed to be used for intelligence-gathering purposes, and the Bundeswehr is also not allowed to have nuclear, biological, or chemical weapons.

-Historically, the restrictions on how many men, armored vehicles, and aircraft Germany could field were restricted, but this did not last long, thanks to the Cold War.
+Historically, Germany was restricted in terms of the number of men, armored vehicles, and aircraft it could field, but this did not last long, thanks to the Cold War.

 See related articles: Why was Germany Blamed for WWI?